gwz999-gwz/ComboKeyboard-for-Cardputer-ADV/README.md

 FN+G/J for page navigation within a single XML file FN+Left/Right to switch themes
-FN+D to toggle delay mode: DLY:ON follows the trigger time defined in the XML macro file (e.g., delay=15 in XML means 15ms before triggering the next action), DLY:OFF fixes the delay at 15ms.
+FN+D to toggle delay mode: DLY:ON follows the trigger time defined in the XML macro file (e.g., delay=15 in XML means 15ms before triggering the next action), DLY:OFF fixes the delay at 15ms. put xml files in the subfolder called ComboKeyboard in sd card